datalad/datalad-blog/content/posts/annex-nextcloud/index.md

 The former is the big one, and it is introduced in a git-annex tips page: [storing a git repository on any special remote](https://git-annex.branchable.com/tips/storing_a_git_repository_on_any_special_remote/).
 In short, the change introduced a Git remote helper---when Git is asked to clone from a specifically crafted URL, it turns to git-annex for help---and git-annex can fetch the repository deposit from places not typically accessible to Git.
 This means that Git-aware hosting is no longer necessary to clone, push, and pull.

-The latter sounds small in comparison, but it opened a way for a read-only password-protected shared Nextcloud folder to become a one-stop-shop for accessing repository with data thanks to git-remote-annex.
-This is the scenario I will describe here.
+The latter sounds small in comparison, but it opened a way for git-remote-annex to be placed in a read-only password-protected shared Nextcloud folder, making it a one-stop-shop for accessing a repository with data.

+This is the scenario I will describe here: a setup that allows one to clone and retrieve a published dataset directly from Nextcloud (via WebDAV), with minimal effort from the consumer.
+The setup requires very little work from the dataset author, but I will nevertheless approach it in stages: first showing how to set up read-only access, and then showing how to add the Git repository deposit on top.

 ## Nextcloud and WebDAV